cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 # CBOR Encoding {#encoding}

 This section specifies the content and encoding for CBOR certificates, with the overall objective to produce a very compact representation supporting large parts of {{RFC5280}} and everything in {{RFC7925}}.
-In the CBOR encoding, static fields are elided, elliptic curve points are compressed, OID are replaced with short integers, time values are compressed, and reduntant encoding is removed.
+In the CBOR encoding, static fields are elided, elliptic curve points are compressed, OID are replaced with short integers, time values are compressed, and redundant encoding is removed.
 Combining these different components reduces the certificate size significantly, which is not possible with general purpose compressions algorithms, see {{fig-table}}.

 The CBOR certificate can be either a CBOR compressed X.509 certificate, in which case the signature is calculated on the DER encoded ASN.1 data in the X.509 certificate, or a natively signed CBOR certificate, in which case the signature is calculated directly on the CBOR encoded data (see {{native-CBOR}}).
 In both cases the certificate content is adhering to the restrictions given by {{RFC5280}}.
 When used as for compression of an existing X.509 certificate, the encoding only works on canonical encoded certificates.
-The encoding is known to work with DER, but might work with other canonical encodings.
+The encoding is known to work with DER but might work with other canonical encodings.
 The compression does not work for BER encoded certificates.

-In the encoding described below, the order of elements in arrays are always encoded in the same order as the elements or the corresponding SEQUENCE or SET in the DER encoding.
+In the encoding described below the order of elements in arrays are always encoded in the same order as the elements or the corresponding SEQUENCE or SET in the DER encoding.

 ## Message Fields